iak97/rails_todo_api/README.md

 bundle install
 ```

-4. Edit the `config/database.yml` file with your database credentials.
+## 4. Edit the `config/database.yml` file with your database credentials 💾.

-5. Create the database and run the migrations 🏃:
+## 5. Create the database and run the migrations 🏃:

 ```bash
 rails db:create db:migrate
 ```

-6. Start the Rails server 🚀:
+## 6. Start the Rails server 🚀:

 ```bash
 rails s
 ```

-7. To run specs 💡:
+## 7. To run specs 💡:

 ```bash
 rspec
 ```

-8. You can now access the API in your Postman 🌐 at [http://localhost:3000](http://localhost:3000).
+## 8. You can now access the API in your Postman 🌐 at [http://localhost:3000](http://localhost:3000).

 ## Note

 If you encounter any issues please let me know.
-Give me a ⭐ if you like this project!!!
+Give me a 🌟 if you like this project!!!